Would you like to know how to make your older Ford last for 300,000 miles?

-If you’re planning on doing a lot of the maintenance and repairs yourself, you’ll want to pick up a service manual for your Ford as well.
+If you’re planning on doing a lot of the maintenance and repairs yourself, you’ll want to pick up a Ford service manual for your vehicle as well.

 This will detail how to take care of the repairs and what the correct parts are.

 Your driving style could be causing stress to your car.